 –‘Big Short’ Steve Eisman has a long position, too, CNBC

 The above is a summary of Steve Eisman’s recent positioning and thinking on the markets.
 It’s clear the pandemic has changed the investing landscape and with it some of his short ideas, but plays like Credit Acceptance show Eisman is still finding new ideas close to his wheelhouse.

-For an even more in-depth explanation of Steve Eisman’s career and investing success, we highly recommend checking out the Michael Lewis book “The Big Short” available at the Amazon link below.
+For an even more in-depth explanation of Steve Eisman’s career and investing success, we highly recommend checking out the Michael Lewis book “The Big Short: Inside the Doomsday Machine.”